The eye behind the Lens

-As a young Afro-Boricua who recently moved to the states, I feel a responsability to keep my roots alive through my photography while also breaking the mold of what an Afro-Caribbean and Latino person “should” be.
+As a young Afro-Boricua/Dominicana who recently moved to the states, I feel a responsability to keep my roots alive through my photography while also breaking the mold of what an Afro-Caribbean and Latino person “should” be.

 I do not edit my models’ skin or change